mwbowers/mwbowers.github.io/manuals/programming/programs-and-procedures/call-program.md

 ### Multiple Versions of a Program
 In the *IBMi*, programs (as well as all other objects) reside in libraries.
 Two different versions of a program can have the same name as long as they are kept in different libraries.
 When a program is called its location can be provided by the calling program by qualifying the name with the name of the library where it resides, i.e.: MyLibrary/MyProgram.

 To differentiate among various versions of a program, the Monarch runtime relies on the proper use of **.NET namespaces** as a qualifier.
 For example, a program named **CUSTINQ** on the *IBMi* may become **ACME.Accounting.CUSTINQ**, while a different version of **CUSTINQ** may become **ACME.CustSvc.CUSTINQ**.
-A specific version of a program can be called by providing its fully qualifed name to the `CallD` method.
+A specific version of a program can be called by providing its fully qualified name to the `CallD` method.

 ### Namespace List and Assembly List